RailMeister/RailMeister.github.io/about.md

   I enjoy lots of things, including coding, music, graphic design, eating, gaming, and learning.
 </p>

 Have questions or suggestions?
-Feel free to [open an issue on GitHub](https://github.com/poole/issues/new) or [ask me on Twitter](https://twitter.com/mdo).
+Feel free to [ask me on Twitter](https://twitter.com/railor_music).

 Thanks for reading!